Written by: Hailey Motooka, Bonnie Feldman, DDS, MBA, Ellen M. Martin

 What implications does celiac disease research have for other autoimmune diseases?

-Most autoimmune diseases are multifactorial, meaning that they can be caused by numerous factors such as genetic, behavioral, and environmental.
+Most autoimmune diseases are multifactorial, meaning that they can be caused by numerous genetic, behavioral, and environmental factors.
 It’s often most difficult to determine the environmental factor for a certain autoimmune disease but for celiac disease, the most important environmental factor, gluten, is known.
 A lot of steps in the pathogenesis (how disease begins) of celiac disease are very well understood, as opposed to a majority of autoimmune diseases where this remains uncertain.

 The replay of the full symposium as well as a summary of the proceedings are available at Beyond Celiac.